memfault/interrupt/_drafts/best-of-binutils.md

 ### abidiff

-[abidiff](https://sourceware.org/libabigail/manual/abidiff.html#) analyzes two ELFs and compare them for compatibility.
+[abidiff](https://sourceware.org/libabigail/manual/abidiff.html#) analyzes two ELFs and compares them for compatibility.
 This can be an interesting tool to run on ELFs if you are linking libraries compiled with multiple compilers or maintaining a third party binary SDK and want to catch regressions.
 I assume you can ompile it yourself on OSX, but I typically just run it in an